Working at height in Canvey Island

 Service profile across Canvey Island

-Across the Canvey Island coastal estate, every fitting needs documented condition reporting per anchor rather than sample-point assessment — corrosion at the cable-to-fitting interface, fatigue at intermediate posts, and weather-driven degradation of finish are common.
-We cover mansafe and safety line testing, eyebolt pull testing, abseil anchor six-monthly inspection, and guardrail testing across the coastal building stock.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
-New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).
+Across Canvey Island’s industrial and coastal stock the work is led by mansafe cable-line testing on the larger terminal and Charfleets warehouse roofs, eyebolt and abseil-point pull testing on the town-centre and seafront units, and guardrail testing on plant decks and roof edges exposed to the estuary air.
+Because the marine environment and high-consequence industrial use accelerate wear, much of this is reported per fitting rather than by sample point — corrosion at the cable-to-fitting interface, fatigue at intermediate posts and finish breakdown all turn up here.
+Davit and PPE examination features wherever access and rescue equipment is in service.
+Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the survey — no subcontracted hand-offs.
+New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the 12-month recertification cycle, or six-monthly for davit, abseil, and other higher-consequence systems.

 Travel, scheduling, and responsiveness